pschlump-at-hsr/capwatch-backend/README.md

 To check SonarLint conformity the extension *SonarLint for Visual Studio 2019* needs to be installed via Extensions -> Manage Extensions -> Online -> Search for the extension -> Install -> Restart Visual Studio

 To check the code right click the Solution in the Solution Explorer -> Analyze and Code Cleanup -> Run Code Analysis on Solution => The results of the analysis are displayed in the *Error List* window (make sure to display Warnings and Messages in addition to Errors)

+## MongoDB Credentials

+For the dev enviroment you have to add the passwords manually at the beginning of the init-mongo.js File at /CapWatchBackend.DataAccess.MongoDB/images/docker-entrypoint-initdb.d/init-mongo.js

+`var MONGODB_ADMINPASSWORD = ${MONGODB_ADMINPASSWORD};`  replace the ${MONGODB_ADMINPASSWORD} with the password.

+You can lookup the passwords and usernames in Gitlab capwatch-backend project -> settings -> CI/CD -> Variables.